Table of Contents Show

 Renovations will make it happen faster.Renovations will make it happen faster.

 Because of items 1, 2, and 3 mentioned above, your expeditor would secure the permit more swiftly than you could.
-It means one thing: your project will finish sooner because it will begin earlier.
+It means that your project will finish sooner because it will begin earlier.

 Know that you’ll still need to be involved with the expeditor.
 Although your architect may recommend someone, if you choose to wash your hands of the process, he or your contractor may charge you an additional fee, which could be as much as 10 percent.